Network classification with applications to brain connectomics: Acknowledgments

 \section{Acknowledgments}

-E. Levina's research is partially supported by NSF grant DMS-1521551 and ONR grant N000141612910.
+This research was supported in part by NSF grant DMS-1521551, ONR grant N000141612910, and a Dana Foundation grant to E. Levina, NSF training grant DMS-1646108 support for D. Kessler, as well as by computational resources and services provided by Advanced Research Computing at the University of Michigan, Ann Arbor.
 S. F. Taylor's research is supported by the National Institute of Mental Health (R01MH064148, R21MH086701, R21MH101676), the Boledovich Schizophrenia Research Fund and University of Michigan Clinical Translational Science Award (UL1RR024986).